Last chance: Sale date set for final round of F1 tickets

 The three new hospitality experiences will include the Heineken House, Club Paris and Club SI.

 “This will be our final official ticket sale,” said Las Vegas Grand Prix CEO Renee Wilm.

 “We’re very excited about these three new and interesting venues that we are making available to our fan base,” she said.
 “We will have additional grandstand capacity that we did hold back in the earlier on-sales, largely to make sure that we’re very comfortable that these are seats that are going to be available and there are no concerns with fire and safety.”

 The Heineken House

-Named after the title sponsor of the race the three-level structure will be Located in the South Koval Zone, offering terrace views of the Koval straightaway.
-The price of a three-day pass will run a fan $8,000 plus taxes and fees.
+Named after the title sponsor of the race the three-level structure will be located in the South Koval Zone, offering terrace views of the Koval straightaway.
+The price of a three-day pass will cost a fan $8,000 plus taxes and fees.